What Is Luxury Vinyl Flooring? Basics, Benefits, and Misconceptions

 Versatile

-Two of the most common misconceptions about luxury vinyl flooring is that it lacks textural depth and that its design pattern wears off over time.
-Neither are true; luxury vinyl flooring can be hard to distinguish from the real thing, and it can last for decades with little sign of wear.
+Two big myths about luxury vinyl are that it lacks textural depth and that its design pattern wears off over time.
+Neither are true; it can be hard to distinguish from the real thing, and it can last for decades without visible wear.

 To learn more about Project Hope and the organizations we support, follow us on Facebook or Instagram.
 And for more home-related tips and advice from the team at HDC, subscribe to our monthly e-newsletter or catch up on our weekly blog.